 A cross-boundary effort is required to improve our understanding of the High Asia regional water resources.
-In order to achieve this goal, University of Colorado scientists are working directly with researchers at institutions in nine different nations where ice and snow resources are located across High Asia (Bhutan, Nepal, India, Pakistan, Afghanistan, Kazakhstan, Uzbekistan, Kyrgyzstan, Tajikistan).
+In order to achieve this goal, University of Colorado scientists are working directly with researchers at institutions in eight different nations where ice and snow resources are located across High Asia (Bhutan, Nepal, India, Pakistan, Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan).
 These countries contain the headwaters of the Brahmaputra, Ganges, Indus, Syr Darya and Amu Darya rivers.
 This collaboration includes joint research activities, such as cooperative field studies and model development, as well as capacity building (technical training, graduate student support, workshops) that will enhance the scientific understanding of the regional hydrology among our Asian partners.

 As of September, 2013, our partners are: